Induction heating

-Induction heating is the process of heating electrically conductive materials, namely metals or semi-conductors, by electromagnetic induction, through heat transfer passing through an induction coil that creates an electromagnetic field within the coil to heat up and possibly melt steel, copper, brass, graphite, gold, silver, aluminum, or carbide.
-An induction heater consists of an electromagnet and an electronic oscillator that passes a high-frequency alternating current (AC) through the electromagnet.
-The rapidly alternating magnetic field penetrates the object, generating electric currents inside the conductor called eddy currents.
-The eddy currents flow through the resistance of the material, and heat it by Joule heating.
-In ferromagnetic and ferrimagnetic materials, such as iron, heat also is generated by magnetic hysteresis losses.
-The frequency of the electric current used for induction heating depends on the object size, material type, coupling (between the work coil and the object to be heated), and the penetration depth.
+Induction heating is the process of heating electrically conductive materials, namely metals or semi-conductors, by electromagnetic induction, through heat transfer passing through an inductor that creates an electromagnetic field within the coil to heat up and possibly melt steel, copper, brass, graphite, gold, silver, aluminum, or carbide.

 An important feature of the induction heating process is that the heat is generated inside the object itself, instead of by an external heat source via heat conduction.
 Thus objects can be heated very rapidly.
 In addition, there need not be any external contact, which can be important where contamination is an issue.
 Induction heating is used in many industrial processes, such as heat treatment in metallurgy, Czochralski crystal growth and zone refining used in the semiconductor industry, and to melt refractory metals that require very high temperatures.
 It is also used in induction cooktops.

+An induction heater consists of an electromagnet and an electronic oscillator that passes a high-frequency alternating current (AC) through the electromagnet.
+The rapidly alternating magnetic field penetrates the object, generating electric currents inside the conductor called eddy currents.
+The eddy currents flow through the resistance of the material, and heat it by Joule heating.
+In ferromagnetic and ferrimagnetic materials, such as iron, heat is also generated by magnetic hysteresis losses.
+The frequency of the electric current used for induction heating depends on the object size, material type, coupling (between the work coil and the object to be heated), and the penetration depth.